wwwx/notes/source/_posts/hello-my-listening-note.md

 448. It looks like the dog wants something to eat.
 449. You are old enough to know better than to act like that.
 450. What is the difference between this and that.

+## 2023-04-29

+### Primary level

+451. This house needs painting.
+452. Whose room is this?
+453. I waited for her for a log time.
+454. Do you like black cats?
+455. He came back from America.
+456. I want to go to America some day.
+457. You can go to the station by bus.
+458. We saw clouds above the mountain.
+459. He can drive a car.
+460. He took off his glasses.
+461. It is likely to rain today.
+462. She wants to be a designer.
+463. The Netherlands is small country.
+464. Were you out last night?
+465. I can't check my mail because the server is down.
+466. She likes oranges.
+467. My father made be wash the car.
+468. He seems honest.
+469. His temperture is normal.
+470. The school is two kilometers ahead.
+471. I got acquainted with her in France.
+472. You must pay attention to him.
+473. I beginning to remember it.
+474. Time is the most precious thing.
+475. Fruits have seeds them.
+476. This book is not for sale.
+477. Have you eaten lunch yet?
+478. I'm still busy.
+479. Do you have one?
+480. This is a very old book.
+481. I have an appointment with him at six.
+482. My money was stolen.
+483. I'd like to call my parents.
+484. Close your eyes, please.
+485. Don't forget to write to me.
+486. I'm not in favor of such a plan.
+487. She got up at seven in the morning.
+488. I learned a lot from him.
+489. The dog was digging a hole.
+490. I hope that you will get well soon.
+491. He accepted the job.
+492. Not all of us can speak English.
+493. It is very cold today, isn't it?
+494. I'd like to have a coffee.
+495. Answer the phone.
+496. Please follow me.
+497. I want a tie to go with this suit.
+498. I speak a little Japanese.
+499. Here is my bicycle.
+500. You must study hard.

+### Intermediate level

+451. We all wondered why she had dumped such a nice man.
+452. A bicycle will rust if you leave it in the rain.
+453. There are fifty states in the United States.
+454. It is not eazy to learn a foreign language.
+455. In a crisis, you must get in touch with your teacher.
+456. To the best of my knowledge, the rumor is not true.
+457. He crashed his car because someone tampered with the brakes.
+458. I met him just as he was coming out of school.
+459. I know an English teacher who comes from Canada.
+460. If you can't have children, you could always adopt.
+461. His absence gave birth to all sorts of rumors.
+462. I go to the office by bicycle except on rainy days.
+463. Do you think he is good for the position?
+464. I am not as stupid as you think I am.
+465. She has been absent from school for five days.
+466. We promised to stand by him in case of trouble.
+467. The average height of the girls in class is over 155 centimeters.
+468. The enemy dropped many bombs on the factory.
+469. I admit this may is not the best way of doing it.
+470. I ran across an old friend near the bank.
+471. It's beeen a long time since we last saw each other.
+472. I slept a little during the lunch break because I was so tired.
+473. You do your pard and I'll do the rest.
+474. The man reading a paper over there is my uncle.
+475. As soon as the door opened, they went away.
+476. We take it for granted that he will succeed in his business.
+477. I don't care what color ink, just bring me a pen.
+478. The internet is an invaluable source of information.
+479. I don't want to be involved in that matter.
+480. The show was very interesting You should have seen it.
+481. I'm going to run a couple of errands.
+Wanna tag along?
+482. I'd like to try this on.
+Where are the fitting rooms?
+483. The old church on the hill dates back to the twelfth centry.
+484. This guiderbook might be of use you on your trip.
+485. I can't get at the exact meaning of the sentence.
+486. I don't want to live my life in fear.
+487. A caged cricket eats just as much as a free cricket.
+488. I'd like to live in the suburbs of Kobe.
+489. I found the secret compartment quite by accident.
+490. Weather permitting, we'll leave in an hour.
+491. They wanted a wedding picture in front of the Eiffel Tower.
+492. I have a lot of friends to help me.
+493. He amassed a fortune in stock trading during the last boom.
+494. Everyon eis anxious to know what has become of the former champion.
+495. Sorry, but can you show me the way to the next village?
+496. Are you going to visit any other countries?
+497. The entire sales staff has worked around the clock for a week.
+498. Will you please explain the meaning of this sentence to me?
+499. Please remind me to mail the report tomorrow.
+500. Would you like to go to the zoo this afternoon?